-Keep in mind that from the point of view of licensure, a primary purpose of the post-doc is to round out the number of supervised hours required by your state, beyond those you may have accrued in internship.
-For example, in California, a student who accrued 1500 hours in pre-doctoral internship should expect to
+From the point of view of licensure, a primary purpose of the post-doc is to round out the number of supervised hours required by your state, beyond those you may have accrued in pre-doc internship.
+For example, in California, a student who accrued 1500 hours in pre-doctoral internship should expect to need another 1500 hours post-doctoral in order to complete the total 3000 hours required in California.

-Students should also keep in mind that it is difficult to earn a professional salary during this unlicensed period.
 Lack of reimbursement from insurance providers puts a financial pressure on otherwise willing employers, whose liability is heightened because they employ post-docs.
 Small non-profit mental health clinics are particularly pressed to meet financial needs and may not be able to offer a stipend.
-Yet, these are often desirable sites because of their social justice framework, commitment to diversity and underserved populations, and community needs along with excellent training.
+Yet, these are often desirable sites because of their social justice framework, commitment to diversity, under-served populations, and community needs along with excellent training.